eligundry/lateral-gpt/README.md

 underlings to actually reach out, so you give them a list of profiles that they can pull up when emailing.

+_As an aside_, I really want to improve your search API such that all fields can be repeated!
+Having to do multiple tool calls for some queries (name, company, etc) but not for colleges is annoying.

 ## Running

 Create a `.env` with an `OPENAI_API_KEY` set.